DevGok/login-register-page/README.md

-# login-register-page
-Animated Login and Register page
+# This is an fully animated login and register page.